This post may contain affiliate links. Please see our disclosure policy.

 - Cedarwood essential oil

-This blend is perfect for a holiday gift or to set out during the Christmas season.
+This blend is perfect for a homemade holiday gift or to set out during the Christmas season.
+You can also try one of my many Christmas diffuser blends!

 - Siberian fir essential oil